Home

 Enter the command:

-./emcc --helpYou should get a
+./emcc --generate-configYou should get a

 and BINARYEN_ROOT

-settings to point to the correct location of
+settings to point to the correct

-your local LLVM and Binaryen installations respectively.
+locations for your local LLVM and Binaryen installations.

 The settings file (.emscripten

-) is created by default within the emscripten directory:
+) is created by default within the emscripten

-In cases where the emscripten directory is read-only the users home directoy will be used:
+is read-only the user’s home directory will be used:

 On Linux and macOS this file is named ~/.emscripten, where ~ is the user’s home directory.